-White Papers By Number By Date By Product Number White Paper Description Product WP100 Xilinx at Work in Set-Top Boxes (v1.0) 03/28/00 (150 KB) This White Paper gives an overview of different set-top box technologies and how Xilinx high volume programmable devices can be used to implement complex system level glue in a variety of set-top box designs.
+White Papers By Number Number White Paper Description Product WP100 WP100 Xilinx at Work in Set-Top Boxes (v1.0) 03/28/00 (150 KB) This White Paper gives an overview of different set-top box technologies and how Xilinx high volume programmable devices can be used to implement complex system level glue in a variety of set-top box designs.
 It concentrates on set-top box technology used to receive television over satellite, cable and terrestrial channels.
-CPLDs, Spartan-II WP102 Xilinx at Work in Digital Printers (v1.0) 12/13/99 (91 KB) This white paper focuses on the market size for the various printer technologies, both by performance and geographic region.
+CPLDs, Spartan-II WP102 ☑ Xilinx at Work in Digital Printers (v1.0) 12/13/99 (91 KB) CPLDs, This white paper focuses on the market size for the various printer technologies, both by performance and geographic region.
 It then discusses the basics of the technologies, to give a view of their capabilities, limitations and future directions.
 It will then focus on exactly where Xilinx XC9500XL CPLDs and Spartan FPGAs play a vital role in this important market, then take a look into the future direction it is headed with Internet influence and the new photographic quality printers and MFPs.
-CPLDs, Spartan FPGAs WP103 Xilinx High Volume Programmable Logic Applications in Internet Audio Players (v1.0) 01/17/00 (120 KB) This paper provides an overview of Internet audio technologies and how Xilinx high- volume programmable devices can be used to overcome some of the significant challenges facing the designers of portable players.
-The Xilinx device families targeted at these high-volume applications include CoolRunnerTM CPLDs and SpartanTM FPGAs.
-CPLDs, Spartan FPGAs WP105 CoolRunner XPLA3 CPLD Architecture Overview (v1.0) 01/06/00 (235 KB) This document describes the CoolRunnerTM XPLA3 CPLD architecture.
-CoolRunner XPLA3 CPLD WP106 The Spartan-II Family - The Complete Package (v1.0) 01/06/00 (338 KB) The Spartan TM -II Family, Combined with a Vast Soft IP Portfolio is the First Programmable Logic Solution to Effectively Penetrate the ASSP marketplace.
+Spartan FPGAs WP103 Xilinx High Volume Programmable Logic Applications in Internet Audio Players (v1.0) 01/17/00 (120 KB) CPLDs, Spartan FPGAs This paper provides an overview of Internet audio technologies and how Xilinx high- volume programmable devices can be used to overcome some of the significant challenges facing the designers of portable players.
+The Xilinx device families targeted at these high-volume applications include CoolRunner [TM] CPLDs and Spartan [TM] FPGAs.
+FFGAS WP105 CoolRunner XPLA3 CPLD Architecture Overview (v1.0) 01/06/00 (235 KB) CoolRunner XPLA3 CPLD This document describes the CoolRunnerTM XPLA3 CPLD architecture.
+AFLAS CFLD: WP106 The Spartan-II Family - The Complete Package (v1.0) 01/06/00 (338 KB) Spartan-II The Spartan [TM] -II Family, Combined with a Vast Soft IP Portfolio is the First Programmable Logic Solution to Effectively Penetrate the ASSP marketplace.
 Spartan-II offer more than 100,000 system gates at under \$10 and are the most cost-effective PLD solution ever offered.
-They build on the capabilities of the very successful Virtex family and supports all the associated features, including SelectIO TM , BlockRAM TM , Distributed RAM, DLLs, and support clock speeds up to 200 MHz.
+They build on the capabilities of the very successful Virtex family and supports all the associated features, including SelectIO [TM] , BlockRAM [TM] , Distributed RAM, DLLs, and support clock speeds up to 200 MHz.
 Spartan-II extends the Spartan family focus in competing against ASICs and is uniquely poised to penetrate the ASSP marketplace.
-Spartan-II WP107 Inverse Multiplexing for ATM (IMA) Solutions with Spartan-II (v1.0) 01/11/00 (87 KB) Early deployment of IMA technology meeting the IMA v1.0 standard began in late 1997 but due to different interpretations of this specification, true multi-vendor interoperability was not really possible until the completion and acceptance of the IMA v1.1 specification in 1999.
-With the introduction of the Spartan-II family of devices and the IMA-8 and other Spartan-II
+WP107 B Inverse Multiplexing for ATM (IMA) Solutions with Spartan-II (v1.0) 01/11/00 (87 KB) Spartan-II Early deployment of IMA technology meeting the IMA v1.0 standard began in late 1997 but due to different interpretations of this specification, true multi-vendor interoperability was not really possible until the completion and acceptance of the IMA v1.1 specification in 1999.
+With the introduction of the Spartan II family of devices and the IMA-8 and other due to different interpretations of this specification, true multi-vendor interoperability wa not really possible until the completion and acceptance of the IMA v1.1 specification in 1999.

-1999.
 With the introduction of the Spartan-II family of devices and the IMA-8 and other Xilinx based IMA core solutions, an FPGA based IMA implementation is simple and economical.